Event management & planning

 You could also categorize the piece of planning that the task ties to (e.g., budget, lodging, catering, booth setup, etc.) Then you can see the tasks by category in context with timeframe to make sure you haven’t missed a step.

-Add custom fields to your event planning project by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to any project by clicking the blue Add Custom Fields link at the top of your project.
 From here you can create and manage your custom fields for cost or whatever other data you need to track.

 Create a project template

 If you host many events, create an event project template.
 Once you build your initial template (like the project you made here) you can keep adding tasks to it based on lessons learned from events as you go.
 Any time you have an event coming up, just make a duplicate of the template and voila!
 No steps get missed and you can get right to work.